 Have you ever wondered what it would be like to be a mythical being?
-As a hermaphrodite, I exist in a culture that sees only male or female.
+As a hermaphrodite, I exist in a culture that sees only males or females.
 Those of us who don’t fit into the rigid sex binary are left out of many of the protections offered to our cousins who more neatly fit the two categories.
 This leaves an enormous gap in cultural definitions and societal acceptance of my fundamental being.

 My journey has three main threads:

 I was born in January of 1975.
 No genetic test was done at the time.
-My body looked male and my assigned sex/gender was male.
+My body looked male, and my assigned sex/gender was male.
 As a child, I gravitated toward “male” toys.
-In 1989, a rural– MD noted that I was not experiencing puberty like my peers and she recommended that my parents take me to a teaching hospital in Seattle for tests.
+In 1989, a rural– MD noted that I was not experiencing puberty like my peers, and she recommended that my parents take me to a teaching hospital in Seattle for tests.

-A pediatrician referred me to the adolescent medical division, and from there I was referred to an endocrinologist.
+A paediatrician referred me to the adolescent medical division, and from there, I was referred to an endocrinologist.
 After conducting many invasive tests, including drawing blood and comparing my testicles to a bead ring of ersatz testicles, the endocrinologist diagnosed me with Klinefelter’s Syndrome and a karyotype of 47,XXY.
 I was prescribed testosterone injections to affirm and strengthen the male identity I was assigned at birth and to prevent my body from developing secondary female sex characteristics (breasts and hips).

 The prescribed hormone treatment fractured my psyche—what I know now to be a common defence mechanism experienced in trauma survivors.
-The portion of my consciousness that existed prior to testosterone became deeply buried to prevent harm,and I experienced the emergence of a new “entity.”
+The portion of my consciousness that existed prior to testosterone became deeply buried to prevent harm, and I experienced the emergence of a new “entity.”
 With each change in prescription, new fractures occurred: testosterone cypionate to enanthate shots, to patches, to gels.

 Here is the writing that came pouring out of me as I’ve been accessing my repressed memories: